arnaudbos/i-rant/content/loom-part-5-reactive-streams.md

 Don't believe him?
 Go ahead and try to implement a reactive semaphore...

 This is something you learn from experience.
 And here's my love-hate relationship with reactive streams exposed: I kinda like this complexity.
-It very satisfying!
+It is very satisfying!
 Having to think about the problems, cracking the API, finding an "elegant" solution, and it's efficient!